 Some of the ingredient alternatives of the past no longer conform with the demands for clean labels.
 Consumers are reading nutritional information in grocery aisles and placing products filled with artificial gums and starches back on the shelf.
 Some alternative ingredients are also notorious for compromising a product’s texture and viscosity, negatively impacting mouthfeel and, sometimes, flavor.
 Even some natural alternatives bring similar results.

 The result is a more concentrated form of protein that provides the desired functionality for your applications.
-Most applications using price-stable Grande Bravo in place of traditional ingredients actually improve the mouthfeel, texture and viscosity of the end product, whereas commodity whey protein can result in clumping, viscosity breakdown and off flavors.
+Most applications using price-stable Grande Bravo actually improve the mouthfeel, texture and viscosity of the end product, whereas commodity whey protein can result in clumping, viscosity breakdown and off flavors.

 Also aiding in cost containment are the storage and refrigeration considerations.
 Functional whey protein requires no refrigeration, has a long shelf life and doesn’t require the same regulation compliance as traditional ingredients.
 A bonus is improved nutrition.
-Functional whey protein in place of eggs and oil, butter, cream and other dairy products results in a much lower fat and calorie count.
+Functional whey protein — when partially replacing heavy cream and other dairy products — results in a much lower fat and calorie count.

-Reach out to us to explore how you can experience similar outcomes, and check out additional tips for lowering ingredient costs in a variety of applications in our free tip sheet below.
+Reach out to us to explore how you can experience similar outcomes.